 Pete obtained his B.A., with high honors, from University of Notre Dame and his J.D. from The University of Virginia School of Law, where he was Order of the Coif and on the Management Board of the Virginia Law Review.
 Upon graduation, he had the distinction of serving as a law clerk to The Honorable Richard L. Williams of the Eastern District of Virginia.

-Samantha J. Leventhal is the Global Financial Crimes Executive responsible for the oversight for Individual and Small Business Banking, Wealth Management and Investing.
-In this role, Samantha is responsible for driving the execution of the anti-money laundering program through the Consumer and GWIM businesses and evaluating and mitigating risks presented by those businesses.
+Samantha J. Leventhal is the Global Financial Crimes Executive responsible for the oversight for Individual and Small Business Banking, Merrill Lynch Wealth Management, Bank of America Private Bank and Merrill EDGE.
+Samantha has also recently assumed oversight of Bank of America’s Enterprise Fraud Program.
+In this role, Samantha is responsible for driving the execution of the anti-money laundering and fraud program through the Consumer and GWIM businesses and evaluating and mitigating risks presented by those businesses.

 Prior to this role, Samantha was the Global Wealth and Investment Management Risk Executive serving as the Chief Risk Officer for Merrill Lynch Wealth Management and Merrill EDGE.
 In this role, Samantha was responsible for looking across all seven risk types that define our risk management program and evaluate the impact of those risks on our retail broker-dealer activities.